cschweda/awesome-z-machine/README.md

 # awesome-z-machine

-> A curated list of awesome things related to the z-machine
+> A curated list of awesome things related to the z-machine, ZIL (Zork Implementation Language) programming, and Infocom.

 The Z-machine is a virtual machine that was developed by Joel Berez and Marc Blank in 1979 and used by Infocom for its text adventure games.
 Infocom compiled game code to files containing Z-machine instructions (called story files or Z-code files) and could therefore port its text adventures to a new platform simply by writing a Z-machine implementation for that platform.
 With the large number of incompatible home computer systems in use at the time, this was an important advantage over using native code or developing a compiler for each system.